OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 |Detailed dependency view/control| + | +++ |+++| ? |
 |Powerful but not overwhelming/feature-bloated |+++| + | -- | +++ |

 TL;DR this is Julie's personal opinion: MS Project and JIRA are best reserved for gigantic multidependency projects that ALSO have a project management blackbelt at the helm AND that have the buy-in of the team for a lot of organizational overhead.
 For *most* projects in academia, I have found GitHub, in combination with google docs, to be ample tool for the PM job.
 Managing well has less to do with tools and more to do with discipline/organizational culture.
 Other PM tools exist that are GitHub integrated, such as ZenHub and Waffle.io.
-Our advice would be to first get really comfortable with the native basics in GitHub and workarounds (eg. specialized use of labels) and then explore the options.
+Our advice would be to first get really comfortable with the native basics in GitHub and workarounds (eg. specialized use of labels) and then explore the options for your use case.

 `**` GitHub is not per se *poorly* suited to managing projects that are not digital artifact based, but there's less of a marginal advantage that makes it a clear win over other free tools like Trello.
 The caveat is that when all of someone's projects, regardless of nature, are on GitHub, their competing priorities are easier to spot and tackle.

 ### 1. How to create Issues that are clear and useful
-**Who:**
-Any github user.

 **Why:**
-"Issues are a great way to keep track of **tasks**, **enhancements**, and **bugs** for your projects or for anyone else's, even if you are not on the project.
-Issues are a bit like email—except they can be shared, discussed, and intelligently organized with the rest of your team.
+"Issues are a great way to keep track of **tasks**, **enhancements**, and **bugs** for your projects or for anyone else's.
+As long as you are a registered GitHub user you can log an issue, or comment on an issue for any open repo on GitHub.
+Issues are a bit like email—except they can be shared, intelligently organized, and discussed with the rest of your team.
 GitHub’s tracker is called Issues, and has its own section in every repository."
 (From: https://guides.github.com/features/issues/)

 **How:**